 Larval foodplant: Bilberry (Vaccinium myrtillus) on moorland.
 Common rock-rose (Helianthemum nummularium) and bird's foot-trefoil (Lotus corniculatus) on calcareous grassland.
 Gorse (Ulex europeaus) and broom (Cytisus scoparius) on scrub and ffridd.
-Other plants which the species has been reported on include bramble (Rubus sp.), heather (Erica sp.) and dogwood (Cornus sanguinea).

 Flight time: Late April to June.

 VC47 Confusion species: Unmistakable.
 Note the green is not visible when the species is in flight (it will appear dark brown).